domenicoblanco/DAB-Live-client/README.md

 # DAB Live! client
-A simple Python client to obtain information about your connected pump.
+A simple Python client to obtain information about your connected pump and enable power shower.

 ## How to use
 Just instantiate the class `DAB`, it supports three optional parameters: